Restaurants with one Michelin star

 Restaurants with two Michelin stars

 Before Singapore became a hotspot for celebrity chef openings, there was Les Amis.
 The kitchen team, headed by executive chef Sebastien Lepinoy, now works on Sundays and adds new lunch menus, making Les Amis a little more accessible for the wallet-conscious diner.
-The three-course express option is $65, a full works degustation is $155 for six courses, and the most flexible four-plate prix fixe in town, with multiple cold and hot appetisers, mains and dessert options, goes for just $90.
-Dinners are a grander affair with six courses starting at $185 and peaking at $295 for nine.
+The two-course express option is $128, a full works degustation is $420 for six courses.

 Described as honest food with a steep respect for ingredients cultivated from his farming family in France, Julien Royer’s cuisine prides itself on keeping up with the provenance of its produce.
 And it’s clear that Royer is one of the few chefs who manage to measure up to the lofty introductions they pen into their menus.
 Throughout our meal, the heartfelt quality displayed in his ode to his grandmother – after whom the restaurant is named – is fervently palpable.